-For some seeds, it's critical to first have a ‘blackout’ period.
-This is a period of about 3-5 days after sowing which maintains a very high humitidy, which aids in germination of the seed.
+For some seeds, it's critical to first have a ‘stacking’ period.
+This is a period of about 3-5 days after sowing which maintains a very high humidity, which aids in germination of the seed.
 It's not the light that germinates the seed - it's the water.
-This period is very important for some varities.
+This period is very important for some varieties.
 Misting the surface of the seeds, media, and dome accelerates the rate and consistency of germination.

 Keep a spray bottle filled with clean, pure water on hand, especially during the germination phase.
 During this time, those root hairs are so delicate, we want to be extra gentle with them while watering.